jm-cook/my-smart-home/nest-hub-dashboard/README.md

 # Casting to the nest hub

-Casting to the nest hub is not covered in detail here, you should search for the blueprint solution elsewhere.
+Casting to the nest hub is not covered in detail here, you should search for the blueprint solution elsewhere for a persistent solution.
 If you just want to try out casting your own dashboard to a nest hub, navigate to your cast device *Settings->Integrations->Google cast*.
 Then look for your device in the devices list.
 From there you can navigate to "browse media", and find your dashboard.
 Then click the "play" button.